../

 cMatMul c a b

-This way, we don’t need to worry about memory safety.
+In this way, we don't have to worry about memory safety.

-However, the method above still has limitations; the lifecycle and ownership management it achieves is very coarse.
+But the above method still has limitations; the lifecycle and ownership management it can achieve are very coarse.

-For example, we cannot implement two objects with partially overlapping lifecycles like this:
+For example, we cannot achieve the lifecycles of two objects that only partially overlap, like this:

 a <- cNewMatrix